Designated by the Department of Health and Human Services as a Birthing-Friendly Hospital!

 • Breastfeeding can help mom lose weight faster.

 We are committed to providing breastfeeding mothers the support and education they need to have a successful breastfeeding experience.
-Our Internationally Board-Certified Lactation Consultant and our Certified Lactation Consultants, who are also obstetrical nurses, are available to provide breastfeeding assistance.
-An Introduction to Breastfeeding class is offered monthly.
+During one of your visits in the OB office, be sure to ask about our Breastfeeding Basics Class.
+In addition, Certified Lactation Consultants, who are also obstetrical nurses, are available to provide breastfeeding assistance.
 After moms go home, we are available by phone or in person for questions or feeding evaluations.

-Family and friends age 6 and older may visit from 9 a.m.–8 p.m.
-All visitors must be free from signs of infection and fever, sign in, and receive a visitors’ pass at the Family Birthing Suites front desk.
+Please go to our main Visitor Information page for current visitor guidelines for the Family Birthing Suites.
+All visitors must be free from signs of infection and fever, sign in, and receive a visitor’s pass at the Family Birthing Suites front desk.

-We also ask visitors to refrain from visiting during the first hour after birth, so mom and dad can enjoy the golden hour and participate in skin-to-skin care.
+We also ask visitors to refrain from visiting during the initial hours after birth to allow mom and dad important bonding time with their new baby.

 For safety reasons, only one person 18 years or older may stay overnight.

 Clergy may visit anytime.
-We request that they check in at the nurse’s station before visiting.
+We request that clergy check in at the nurses’ station before visiting.

 Flowers and Balloons